-Best Hiking Dogs: 13 Breeds Who Live for Outdoor Adventures
+Best Hiking Dogs: 13 Breeds Who Live for Outdoor Adventure

 For most people, the best hiking dogs are the dogs they already know and love the best.
 Whether that’s a little Pomeranian or a big mutt, you can find out your best furry friend’s endurance levels by hitting the trail together.